 For example, there are other interesting trends in cause marketing that you can localize.
 Among them:

-Holiday cause marketing.
+Holiday cause marketing

-Entertainment cause marketing.
+Entertainment cause marketing

 You’ve heard of product placement, in which items like Coke cans and packs of Marlboro are prominently featured in movie scenes.
-How about “cause placement” ? few weeks ago watching “Hot in Cleveland” I came to attention when one of the characters made some reference to a Petsmart Charities event the fictional characters had attended; hearing an actual brand name like that piqued my interest; I didn’t find much info but the retailer’s non-profit arm that champions animal adoption did mention the TVLand program and the on-air plug in its social media feeds and according to what I’ve read since, cause marketing by entertainment companies is on the rise.
+How about “cause placement?”
+A few weeks ago watching “Hot in Cleveland” I came to attention when one of the characters made some reference to a Petsmart Charities event the fictional characters had attended; hearing an actual brand name like that piqued my interest; I didn’t find much info but the retailer’s non-profit arm that champions animal adoption did mention the TVLand program and the on-air plug in its social media feeds and according to what I’ve read since, cause marketing by entertainment companies is on the rise.

 Here’s a Huffington Post piece about a website mentioned in “Breaking Bad,” it redirects to the real-life National Cancer Coalition.
 What an interesting twist; if your area is home to any big non-profits or charities, you might take a cause marketing twist and look at it from the POV of the fundraising groups — are any of your local trying to get placement in pop culture?
 Believe it or not, there actually appears to be a consulting firm, CausePlacement.com, that facilitates the connections, and it’s touting an upcoming October conference — this press release says 300 representatives of causes and the entertainment industry will meet in New York City shortly for Entertaining Good 2013, a conference on the subject.
 Why not call the organizers and find out if anyone in your area is speaking or attending the show; what a great peg for a cause placement story related to your neck of the woods.